riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 * The `SimicsOpenBoardPkg` contains board implementations for the Simics hardware simulator.
 * The `WhiskeylakeOpenBoardPkg` contains board implementations for WhiskeyLake systems.
 * The `CometlakeOpenBoardPkg` contains board implementations for CometLake systems.
+* The `TigerlakeOpenBoardPkg` contains board implementations for TigerLake systems.

 ### **Supported Hardware**